ericholscher/ericholscher.com/site/blog/2019/sep/19/helping-first-time-conference-attendees-with-welcome-wagon.rst

 It's stressful to enter a new group without knowing what to expect.
-It breeds anxiety and self-doubt, and makes it much more likely you'll find excuses not to join.
+It breeds anxiety and self-doubt, and makes it much less likely you'll join any activities.

 At Write the Docs,
 we're working to reduce the possibility of this happening.
-We have a program that we call the Welcome Wagon, that helps attendees at both the planning and the attending stage of the conference.
+We do this with the Welcome Wagon program, which helps attendees at both the planning and the attending stages of the conference.
-We hope that this makes it much easier for them to interact and get the most value out of being in our community.
+We hope that this breaks down barriers to help them get the most value from our community.

 Welcome Wagon Guide
 -------------------

 One major part of the Welcome Wagon is our `guide`_.
-It acts as documentation on our community, a User Guide for the conference.
+It documents how to successfully navigate our community.
+It's basically a User Guide for the conference.
 It covers: